Svedrin/hgit/README.md

 # hgit - Git for Humans

+Opinionated micro-porcelain for git.
+Assumes that you're working with GitHub, but tries not to fail too badly in case you don't.

+## Opinionated?

-opinionated micro-porcelain for git and probably hub opinionated in the sense that it hides lotsa stuff and redefines commands completely:
+`hgit` is opinionated in the sense that it hides lots of stuff that `git` throws at you, and even redefines some commands completely:

-* branch does a different thing
+* `hgit branch` implies `git checkout` of that newly-created branch. `hgit checkout` cannot create branches.
-* change doesn't exist in git, and combines two pretty different commands
+* `hgit change` doesn't exist in git, and combines `diff` and `commit` into a single command because I use them interchangeably.
-* diff has a -c option
+* `hgit diff` has a -c option that lets you view an existing commit as a diff.
-* commit does not have -a and forces you to specify a path, even if just "."
+* `hgit commit` does not have `-a` because I find it confusing: "wait, does that also add stuff?".
-* use, forget don't exist in git, but I wish they did
+* `hgit use` and `hgit forget` don't exist in git, but I wish they did.
-* no rebase
+* no rebase.
+(See below.)
-* "use master" performs implicit fetch --prune from your fork so you don't have to
+* `hgit use master` performs an implicit `fetch --prune` from your fork so you don't have to.
-* intentionally cripples commands that I find too powerful, such as "git commit -a"
-* prevents you from running into situations that are weirdly more complex than you'd anticipate (wtf is a "detached HEAD"!?) is is thus focues on making your everyday life with git easier, rather than fully supporting everything that git has to offer.
+* `hgit` prevents you from running into situations that are weirdly more complex than you'd anticipate (wtf is a "detached HEAD"!?)

+It is thus focused on making your _everyday_ life with git easier, rather than fully supporting everything that git has to offer.

+## Y u no rebase?

+I've come to completely avoid `git rebase` for the following reasons:

+* Pretending that some part of history didn't happen is precisely the antithesis of what a version control system should be doing.
+* `rebase` creates a huge mess when you're working on a branch from multiple machines, and you want to sync changes back and forth between them.
+* It's completely unnecessary: Just merge from master, and squash your commits when merging back to master.
+GitHub has a button for that now!

+## Other things about git I find aggravating

-status is way too long - st is a shorter command and provides more useful output
+* `git status` is way too long - `hgit st` is both a shorter command and provides way more concise output.

-clone should clone, but also add your fork as a remote
+* `clone` should clone, but also add your fork as a remote if you have one.

-push should default to pushing into your fork (if one exists), and just KNOW the fucking branch name
+* `push` and `pull` should default to using into your fork (if one exists), and just KNOW the damn branch name (because why on earth would it be different from what you have locally?).
-pull: same thing - fetch first?

-command for listing remote branches, maybe even without fetching them, then fetching + pulling + switching to one that matches a certain pattern or something? e.g. hgit use 116 -> "hmm, no such branch here, but in the svedrin fork there's one called 116-python-3, let's check out that one then" after hgit use master: automatically fetch --prune to delete the now-probably-gone PR branch
+* I'd love me a command for listing remote branches without fetching them into my clone, then fetching + pulling + switching to one that matches a certain pattern.
+That's what `hgit use` does.

-hgit branch -> CREATE ONE rather than force me to check out a thing that does not yet exist, wtf
+* GitHub recently started auto-deleting branches after their PR has been merged.
+Why does it take me a `git fetch -p` to get rid of the local ones?
+* I'd like to be able to use `git branch` to create a branch, rather than having to _check out_ a thing that does not yet exist, and _warn_ git that "hey, that thing that I'm about to check out, it doesn't exist yet, so please go ahead and create a branch by the same name that you _then_ can check out."
+I mean come on, srsly?
+* Tags.
+Git defaults to creating a "lightweight" local tag, which is completely useless.
+And when you created a non-useless tag, you'll find that getting it published is _also_ way more involved than it should be.

 # Is it for me?

-hgit is probably for you if you liked HG and SVN, and you're used to cloning your repos something like this:
+hgit is probably for you if you liked the HG and SVN CLIs, and you're used to cloning your repos something like this:

     git clone git@github.com:octocat/Spoon-Knife.git
     cd Spoon-Knife